theopavlove/obsidian-dynamic-outline/README.md

 # Dynamic Outline

-This [Obsidian](https://obsidian.md/) plugin displays a floating table of contents for your notes for faster navigation, freeing up space in the sidebar.
+This [Obsidian](https://obsidian.md/) plugin displays a floating table of contents for faster navigation within your notes.

 ![](./assets/dynamic-outline-cover-v3.png)